Home > Investors > Corporate Governance > EQUALITY & DIVERSITY

 • At least one Board member is from an ethnic minority background.

-Cranswick does not meet the target relating to women on the Board (where 33 per cent of the Board are women) or that at least one senior board position is occupied by a woman.
-Whilst we have made significant progress over recent years in relation to diversity with the appointment of women to the Board and other senior positions across the Group, we recognise that there is more to achieve.
-As indicated above, on Mark Reckitt’s retirement at the AGM, Liz Barber will be appointed as Senior Independent Director following which the Company will also have a senior Board position is occupied by a woman.
+Cranswick does not meet the target relating to women on the Board (33 per cent of the Board are women).
+While we have made significant progress over recent years in relation to diversity on the Board and other senior positions across the Group, we recognise that there remains more to achieve.

 Successful delivery of the Group’s strategy and planned growth depends on the recruitment and retention of a motivated and skilled workforce in an increasingly competitive and mobile labour market.
 The Board recognises that broadening diversity to ensure that our workforce is more reflective of society maximises our available talent pool and the attractiveness of a career with the Group both at a senior level and more generally.